c3n9/CraftHub/README.md

    - Easily fill in the required data within the application, and CraftHub will generate the corresponding JSON representation.
    - With just a few clicks, you can export the JSON file, ready to be utilized in your projects.

-## License
-CraftHub is licensed under the MIT License.
-Feel free to use, modify, and distribute the application in accordance with the terms of the license.

 **Start your coding adventure with CraftHub today, and empower yourself with a seamless, personalized experience!**

 ## Screenshots